nttams/nttams.github.io/src/projects/dns_go/README.md

 {% block content %}

 A dns server and client written in Golang.
-There were a Rust version of DnsClient [here](/projects/dns_client_rust/README.md), but it has been deprecated
+There were a Rust version of DnsClient [here](https://github.com/nttams/dns_client), but it has been deprecated

+(To be continued)

 {% endblock %}